Monitoring Jobs

 When you monitor an active Data Collector job, you can view the errors related to each pipeline stage.
 Stage-related errors include the error records that the stage produces and other errors encountered by the stage.

-Note: Stage-related errors do not display for Transformer jobs.
+Note: Stage-related errors do not display for Transformer or Transformer for Snowflake jobs.

 To view stage-related errors, select the stage in the canvas and then click the Errors tab in the monitor panel.
 The Errors tab displays the following tabs: